rdp/replace-text-pdf/README.md

 # replace-text-pdf

 replace text within pdf files.
-A trickier task than you might suppose...made easy here.
+A trickier task than you might suppose...made easy-er here, and possible to script from the command line.

 To use:

-convert your pdf to "uncompressed" format.  pdftk is one way https://stackoverflow.com/a/920471/32453 pdftk original.pdf output original.uncompressed.pdf uncompress
+convert your pdf to "uncompressed" format.  pdftk is one way https://stackoverflow.com/a/920471/32453
+  $ pdftk original.pdf output original.uncompressed.pdf uncompress

 Now at this point, your raw pdf file might well have some text in it that looks wonky, like this: